COLSSolc/backend-master-lokdonSKI/README.md

 A lattice is a set of all integral linear combinations of a given set of linearly independent points in Z^n.
 For a basis B={b1,...,bd} we denote the lattice it generates by L(B) ={d∑i=1; xibi|xi∈Z}.
 Its rank is d, and the lattice is said to be of full rank if d=n.
 We identify the basis {b1,...,bd} with the n×d matrix containing b1,...,bd as columns, which enables us to write the shorter L(B) ={Bx|x∈Zd}.
 We use both the terms lattice point and lattice vector for elements of a lattice [2].

 We will spend more time to introduce a new thought or insight to the understanding of the shortest vector problem (SVP) path.
 While it is generally a consideration for being a NP complete hard problem [3].
 Randomization reduction is not enough to establish this as a case of NP Complete hard problem [AKS].
 Not one good enough for quantum resistant encryption.
-If a lattice basis must be retained; it must be an interesting one with some elegant properties that could be reduced to non-deterministic and deterministic biases.
+If a lattice basis must be retained; it must be an interesting one with some elegant properties that could be reduced to randomized, non-deterministic and deterministic biases.
 The intention is not to be overly critical.
 There is a need to be proactive.
 One’s intent will be to find the right solution out of many; not to accept a solution that is not ripe.
 This is neither to wait for a solution to present itself.
-A potent lattice and its image must be dynamic with no rigid rule, yet precise with probabilistic basis of transformation with respect to the input and output. -- The image of the lattice basis is a bounded matrix of interest.
+A potent lattice or ideal lattice and its image must be dynamic, with certain rigid rules, yet precise decision making.
+It must possess a distribution of probabilistic basis transformation with respect to the input and output (references are made to homomorphic encryption). -- The image of the lattice basis is a bounded matrix of interest.

 # Specification